SwedbankPay/developer.swedbankpay.com/_includes/payer-aware-payment-menu.md

 | └➔&nbsp;`instrument`             | `string`     | Payment instrument connected to the token. |
 | └➔&nbsp;`instrumentDisplayName`             | `string`     | Payment instrument connected to the token.|
 | └➔&nbsp;`instrumentParameters`             | `integer`     | A list of additional information connected to the token.
 Depending on the instrument, it can e.g. be `expiryDate`, `cardBrand`, `email`, `msisdn` or `zipCode`.|

-It is also possible to [delete a single token][delete-tokens] if you wish to do that.

 [split-settlement]: {{ features_url }}/core/settlement-reconciliation#split-settlement
 [settlement-reconciliation]: {{ features_url }}/core/settlement-reconciliation